ppg0001/PLPA_Assignment/README.md

 ## Repository Structure
 ### File tree
-    Final Project: All files related to the final project of class Other Class Assignment: All practice and coding challenges assignments
 ```
 ├── Final_Project                                    # FINAL PROJECT FOLDER WITH ALL THE INPUT AND OUTPUT FILES
 │   ├── AlphaDiversity_ttest.txt